Sehrentos/roBrowserLegacy-NetBridge/README.md

 - GRF version 0x200 is supported.
 No DES encryption.
 - Resources get cache-control set for 12-hours (optional).

+> [!WARNING]
+> - I am not actively maintaining, since i don't have enough spare time nor intrest, but i keep this repo as an example for future use cases.

 # 1. Prerequisites

 These are needed before you begin.